-- In case of advance money, the seller is mandated to remit the portion of GST to the GST authorities.
+- In case of advance money, the seller is mandated to remit the portion of GST to the GST filing services authorities.
 He is also required to remit TCS as per section.
 Difficulty arises in calculation of the amount required to be remitted, as the seller needs to calculate GST first and then calculate TCS, both on grossing up basis requiring tedious calculations.

 Difference in books, 26AS & turnover for TCS liability –